espruino/EspruinoDocs/boards/Puck.js.md

 **Puck.js v2 only** You can use the [[puckjsv2-mag-level.js]] module to configure the Puck.js
-magnetometer for ultra low power mode (40uA) while acting like a reed switch (detecting when field strength is high or low).
+magnetometer for ultra low power mode (40uA) while acting like a reed switch (detecting when field strength is high or low). **This will not currently work on Puck.js v2.1**

 ```JS
 require("puckjsv2-mag-level").on();